cmirnow/CRUD-Blog/README.md

 * AJAX Comments
 * Notifications of new comments by email
 * Upload images to base64, to local storage, to AWS S3
+* Preview an Image.
+Various preview options can be passed to the Active Storage variant method.
 * Tags
 * Meta Tags
 * RSS